SAP-samples/teched2022-DA280/exercises/8_Story_Building_Forecasting_Planning/README.md

 ## Add Data Action and Multi Action to the story

-After completing these steps you will have a knowledge of how to involve Data Actions and Multi Actions into a story using an action trigger event.
+After completing these steps you will have knowledge of how to involve Data Actions and Multi Actions into a story using an action trigger event.

 1. For this exercise, we are working with the "SAP_FI_CLM_LIQUIDITY_PLANNING" story which can be found in the MyFiles folder created beforehand by copying "TechEd2022_DA280_SampleContent" as "TechEd2022_DA280_/LASTNAME/".
 ![Ex8_1](https://user-images.githubusercontent.com/112930664/197132153-11371e97-0ce1-403f-9528-cc845b7d1217.png)